It’s a situation no one wants to be in. Multiple phone calls throughout the day, always demanding payment for bills you can’t afford.

 How can I get collection accounts removed from my credit report?

-If you are being harassed by collection agencies, chances are you already have collection accounts on your credit report.
-Here’s how to go about clearing up your credit step-by-step.
+If collection agencies are harassing you, chances are you already have collection accounts on your credit report.

-- Keep track of your progress.
+Keep track of your progress.
 There are multiple timetables involved in disputing an inaccurate item in your credit file.
-Keep track of what you’ve sent and when you’ve sent it in order to have the best option for removing these negative items from your credit profile.
+Keep track of what you’ve sent and when you’ve sent it to have the best option for removing these negative items from your credit profile.

 Most Popular Collection Agencies